vishipayyallore/speaker-series-2024/1030_DNLH_MinimalAPI_EC2/README.md

 ## What are we doing today?

 > 1. The Big Picture
+> 1. Verifying the .NET 8 Web API on the local box
+> 1. Create a New EC2
+> 1. Current Inbound Ports enable
+> 1. Installing .NET 8 on Ubuntu EC2
+> 1. Publish the binaries into the local folder
+> 1. Push the binaries into the Ubuntu EC2
+> 1. Verify the .NET 8 Web API inside Ubuntu EC2
+> 1. Verify the .NET 8 Web API outside Ubuntu EC2
+> 1. Execute .NET 8 Web API as a service on Ubuntu EC2
 > 1. SUMMARY / RECAP / Q&A

 ### Please refer to the [**Source Code**](https://github.com/ViswanathaSwamy-PK-TechSkillz-Academy/minimal-apis/tree/main/School) of today's session for more details